gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-07-12-Attention-Is-All-You-Need-A-Hands‑On-Guide-for-Gen-AI-Engineers.md

 relying solely on self‑attention to model token interactions in O(1) “hops” regardless of distance ([arXiv][14]).

->  💡 Imagine Chef Marina scribbling an entire seven‑course menu onto a single page of her notebook-only to later struggle to read her cramped notes, overlapping notes and forget which dish used which spice.
+>💡Imagine Chef Marina scribbling an entire seven‑course menu onto a single page of her notebook-only to later struggle to read her cramped notes, overlapping notes and forget which dish used which spice.
 > This mirrors how a basic RNN compresses a whole input sequence into one fixed‑size vector